 FWP estimated trout abundances using mark-recapture techniques in the Pine Butte monitoring section to evaluate the influence of modified project operations at Hebgen Dam and the gate failure (Figure 1).
 Trout were collected by electrofishing from a drift boat-mounted mobile anode system.
-Fish captured during the marking run were weighed (g) and measured (mm), marked with a fin clip, observed for hooking scars, and released.
+Fish captured in the initial trip (marking run) were weighed in grams and their length measured to the nearest millimeter, marked with a fin clip, observed for hooking scars, and released to redistribute.
 After seven days, FWP conducted a second trip (recapture run) where fish were examined for marks, measured, and unmarked fish weighed.
 Species ratios and length-specific mark-recapture log-likelihood closed population abundance estimates by age group were generated and standardized to stream mile for Brown and Rainbow Trout using an R-based proprietary FWP fisheries database and analysis tool.
-Age classifications were adopted from scale data previously summarized for the Madison River fishery as follows: age-1 (152.0mm-276.9mm), age-2 (277.0mm-376.9mm), and age-3+ (>377mm; Vincent 1973).
+Age classifications were adopted from scale data previously summarized for the Madison River fishery as follows: age 1 (152.0mm-276.9mm), age 2 (277.0mm-376.9mm), and age 3+ (>377mm) (Vincent 1973).